The FAA is tightening oversight of Boeing and will audit production of the 737 Max 9

 Boeing did not immediately respond to a request for comment on the increased oversight from the FAA.

 The agency's latest actions come a day after the FAA announced a formal investigation of Boeing's manufacturing processes.
-The company has pledged to cooperate "fully and transparently" with the investigation.
+The company has pledged to cooperate with the investigation.

+"We welcome the FAA's announcement and will cooperate fully and transparently with our regulator," Boeing said in a statement.
+"We support all actions that strengthen quality and safety and we are taking actions across our production system."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.